 In Quebec, the answer is a resounding yes.

-According to the Labour Market Information Council, the number of job postings for user support technicians in Quebec was up more than 30 per cent in 2022 compared to a year earlier.
+According to the Labour Market Information Council, there were more than 4,000 job postings for user support technicians across Canada in 2023.

-And looking ahead, the provincial government expects support techs to have moderate to good prospects in most of the country through 2025.
+And looking ahead, the Government of Canada Job Bank expects support techs to have moderate to good prospects in most of the country through 2025.

 Virtually every medium- or large-sized business hires IT support specialists.
 Opportunities can often be found with: